nalDaniels/Deployment3/Documentation.md

 ### 3. Creating a Webhook
 #### a.
 Goal
 To trigger Jenkins to rebuild, test, and deploy the application code and files each time there is a new commit.
+#### b.
+Optimization
+In the future, I can install the Github plugin on Jenkins and configure the build triggers to build whenever there is a new commit in the repository instead of creating the webhook on Github.

 ### 3. Modifying the Application Code
 #### a.
 Goal